African Wildlife Experience

 You are empowered to protect nature when participating in this project.

 You will gain leadership, teamwork and relationship skills and learn about self-management.
-You will also enjoy the benefits of communal living, meet people of different walks of life and also get the opportunity to make long-life friends.
-The main aim is for you to gain a conservation mind-set.
+You will also enjoy the benefits of communal living, meet people from different walks of life and get the opportunity to make lifelong friends.
+The main aim is for you to gain a conservation mindset.

 Skills you will acquire and develop: